aronayne/url-shorten/README.md

 ### Connecting to Docker PostgreSQL DB

-Ensure postgres-db container is running (refer to section to "Running Docker DB instance only").
+Ensure postgres-db container is running.

 Open a prompt and connect to container using:
 ```sh